mycodedstuff/mExport/README.md

 ---
 ### Approach

 #### The idea is simple, mExport parses all the imports of all modules in an Haskell project.
-Using the import details it can curate a list of functions types, etc. required from a particular module.
+Using the import details it can curate a list of functions, types, etc. required from a particular module.
 ---
 ### Assumption

 #### The above approach works on the assumption that the modules of a Haskell project have correctly defined import including the functions, types, etc.
----

 ### Solution

 #### In case your Haskell project doesn't have good import statement with proper declaration of required functions, types, etc.